jekyll/jekyll/docs/_posts/2018-03-14-development-update.md

 As for a release date, we're currently aiming for late summer, around September or so.
 However, keep in mind that this project is purely volunteer-run, and as such, delays might occur and we might not hit that release date.

 Finally, this is a great time for newcomers to open-source to make their first contribution.
 We'll be doing our best to mark recommended contributions and create newcomer-friendly issues, as well as to provide mentoring throughout the contribution process (although we'd like to think that we're already pretty proficient at that).
-So if you've always been hestitant about contributing to a large open-source project, Jekyll is a good place to start!
+So if you've always been hesitant about contributing to a large open-source project, Jekyll is a good place to start!

 Happy Jekylling! :wave: